department-of-veterans-affairs/vagov-content/pages/burials-memorials/what-to-expect-at-military-funeral.md

 <div class="va-introtext">

 We carry out memorial services at national cemeteries with dignity and respect.
-Find out what happens at a military funeral for a Veteran or Servicemember.
+Find out what happens at a military funeral for a Veteran or service member.
 </div>

-## What happens during a military funeral for a Veteran or Servicemember?
+## What happens during a military funeral for a Veteran or service member?

 There may be a brief ceremony, including any readings or military honors, led by someone of the family's choice.
 This ceremony will take place at a special area called a committal shelter (not at the gravesite).
 A cemetery official will be there to help guide guests and family members.